You can create a simple monthly budget and start crushing your debt with these free budget sheets.

 Failing to Plan is Planning to Fail

 Continue to go through the list, but you should use all your income to the penny.
 Your goal is to end up at zero.
 This way you enter an amount into each category that you need.
-You can cross out the others or delete them from Everydollar.com
+You can cross out the others on the budget sheet or delete them from Everydollar.com

-Start with printing off this printable and having your statement.
+Start with printing off this printable and having your bank statements.

 Next, Take your first 6 categories and add them up and enter them individually and then total.

 Add up the remaining categories and enter them.

 Once you enter them, you will have to adjust where you are going to stop spending and start saving.
 Most likely you will not be able to Zero it out on your first go around.
 I don’t want you to spend more than 20 or 30 minutes on this if you can’t adjust some lines.

 If you have never done a budget you might be surprised at how much money you spend on some categories like food, incidentals like lattes and credit cards.

 Many people just skip the tithe and savings categories to make the budget work, but those are your top priorities.
 These categories will be how you earn wealth in the future.
 Remember it took me 5 years.
 I could have done it in 3 had I been more focused.